"Very Resistant" Monterrey Oak Nine months into symptomology (October 2019 left)

 D. Author’s Response: A Texas Solution to the Quandary

-- Tolerance – The ability of the tree to withstand infection for a duration of time until mortality occurs.
+Tolerance – The ability of the tree to withstand infection for a duration of time until full mortality likely occurs or at the least more than half of the plant parts dieback.
 No oaks unless proven during extensive studies to NEVER experience not only mortality, but minimal if any decline, and if minimal – only temporary, minimal decline after infection, are to be given a true tolerant designation.
 AT THIS TIME IN TEXAS – NO OAK SPECIES IS TRULY TOLERANT.

 Post Oak: Longest duration of tolerance.
 Likely to die in 3-5yrs as a result of the primary pathogen – the oak wilt infection, but also often combined with other contributive stressors such as drought, and or, hypoxolon, and or phytophora, etc.

-Bigelow Oak, Live Oak, Lacey Oak, Durand Oak, Chinkapin Oak, Mexican White Oak: LOW tolerance as displayed on account of death OR mortality of a majority (51%+) of above-ground tree parts –leaving the tree as a loss and liability in the estimation of most TRAQ and or TPAQ assessments. (see images at top of page)
+Burr Oak, Bigelow Oak, Live Oak, Lacey Oak, Durand Oak, Chinkapin Oak, Mexican White Oak: LOW(intermediate/variable) tolerance as displayed on account of death OR mortality of a majority (51%+) of above-ground tree parts within 1-3 yrs. – leaving the tree as a loss and liability in the estimation of most TRAQ and or TPAQ assessments.

 Black Jack Oak, Spanish/Texas/Southern/Shumard Red Oaks, Pin Oak, Water Oak: Very Low tolerance: Rapid mortality from full canopy death within 1-3 months and trunk death in under 1 year in most cases.